War crimes in the Yemeni civil war (2014–present): Enforced disappearance of NGO and humanitarian staff

+The UN and other international bodies have called for the immediate release of detainees.
+UN Secretary-General, António Guterres, and High Commissioner for Human Rights, Volker Türk, have expressed particular concern for the detained UN and NGO staff.
+However, sources told Human Rights Watch that some UN agencies and NGOs have not adequately supported the families of detainees, prompting criticism.

+According to Amnesty International, the recent wave of arrests by Houthi authorities has created an atmosphere of fear among civil society workers, who now feel increasingly at risk of arrest or reprisal for carrying out their duties.
+These arrests coincided with a Houthi-led media campaign accusing humanitarian organizations and their staff of “conspiring” against Yemen's interests through their projects.

+Amnesty International also reported that the Houthis have a history of targeting human rights and humanitarian workers.
+Four Yemeni staff members from the Office of the High Commissioner for Human Rights (OHCHR) and UNESCO, arrested in 2021 and 2023, remain arbitrarily detained and have been held incommunicado since their arrests.
+In another case, in September 2023, Houthi authorities arrested Hisham Al-Hakimi, the Safety and Security Director at Save the Children.
+Al-Hakimi was held incommunicado and died on 25 October 2023 while still in arbitrary detention.

+Human Rights Watch urged the international community, including mediating countries like Oman, to intensify efforts to secure the release of the detainees and hold the Houthis accountable for their actions.

+On 23 January 2025, the Houthi authorities detained additional United Nations personnel operating in areas under their control.
+In response, the United Nations announced the suspension of all official movements into and within Houthi-controlled territories.
+The suspension will remain in effect until further notice.

 Sunni militant groups

 The Islamic State of Iraq and the Levant has carried out indiscriminate attacks in Yemen.
 In March 2015, the bombing of two mosques in Sana'a which killed around 140 people, were claimed by the Islamic State.
 This type of attack has continued further into the civil war: in southern Yemen there have been reports of car bombings and published videos of executions of Yemeni shia Muslims.
 According to these reports, the strength of the Islamic State in Yemen has increased since the beginning of the conflict.
 In May 2016, Islamic State claimed responsibility for a suicide attack in Mukalla which killed 25 Yemeni police recruits at a training compound.
 On 29 August 2016, the Islamic State claimed responsibility for a suicide attack on a training camp in Aden which was being used by pro-government militia known as Popular Resistance.
 As of August 2016, reports suggested that at least 54 people were killed and 60 injured in the attack.

 Al-Qaeda in the Arabian Peninsula has also been using the political situation in Yemen to their advantage: they have captured cities from government groups, and are thought to be using the conflict to gain more recruits.
 However, United States officials have claimed that Islamic State now presents a higher risk than al-Qaeda.